Skip to main content

 When teeth are damaged, weakened or missing, dental crowns and bridges may be considered as part of a treatment plan to support oral function and tooth structure.
 These restorations are used to protect teeth, replace missing teeth and assist with everyday activities such as chewing and speaking.

 At Nundah General & Emergency Dental, Dr Legin provides dental care based on individual assessment and clinical need.
-No two mouths are the same, which is why every treatment plan is tailored to your specific situation.
+No two mouths are the same, which is why we tailor every treatment plan to your specific situation.

 Understanding Dental Crowns

 A dental crown is a restoration that we customise to fit over a tooth to help protect it from further damage and restore its shape and function.
-Think of it as a protective cap that covers the visible portion of your tooth entirely.
+Consider it a protective cap that covers the visible portion of your tooth entirely.

 Crowns are made using materials commonly used in modern dentistry, including porcelain and ceramic.
-The choice of material depends on factors such as the location of the tooth, functional requirements and individual circumstances.
+The choice of material depends on factors such as the tooth location, functional requirements and individual circumstances.
 Careful planning and accurate fitting are important to support comfort and function, because a crown should feel like part of your dental anatomy, not something foreign in your mouth.

 When Do We Recommend a Dental Crown?